vision-cidis/CK-CNN/README.md

 - Sorry for any inconvenience, we are updating the repo
 ``` -->

-This work presents a new Convolutional Neural Network (CNN) arquitecture for edge detection.
-Unlike of the state-of-the-art CNN based edge detectors, this models has a single training stage, but it is still able to overcome those models in the edge detection datasets.
-Moreover, Dexined does not need pre-trained weights, and it is trained from the scratch with fewer parameters tunning.

 This work presents a full pipeline to classify sample sets of corn kernels.
 The proposed approach follows a segmentation-classification scheme.
 The image segmentation is performed through a well known deep learning-based approach, the Mask R-CNN architecture, while the classification is performed through a novel-lightweight network specially designed for this task: CK-CNN ---good corn kernel, defective corn kernel and impurity categories are considered.
 To know more about CK-CNN, read our camera ready version in [ckcnn](http://www.cidis.espol.edu.ec/es/content/deep-learning-based-corn-kernel-classification), this paper will be presented in The 1st International Workshop and Prize Challenge on Agriculture of CVPR2020.

 <div style="text-align:center"><img src='figs/ckcnn_architecture.jpg' style="width:70%; display: block;